demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/AzureDataExplorer_description.md

 At end of the process you'll see a message that you've logged in successfully.

+#### Cortex XSOAR Azure App

+In order to use the Cortex XSOAR Azure application, use the default application ID (a9ce8db2-847a-46af-9bfb-725d8a8d3c53).

 ### Authentication Using the Client Credentials Flow